Satvikshegde29/Exam-Portal/readme.md

 ### Service Layer

-- **AdminService** defines the contract for question management.
+- **AdminService** defines the contract for admin operations.
-- **AdminServiceImpl** implements business logic for adding, updating, deleting, and retrieving questions.
+- **AdminServiceImpl** implements business logic for adding, updating, deleting, and retrieving exams and questions, and for assigning user roles.

 ### Security

 - All endpoints are protected and require the user to have the `ROLE_ADMIN` authority.
-- Security is enforced via Spring Security configuration in [`SecurityConfig`](backend/src/main/java/com/examportal/security/SecurityConfig.java).
+- Security is enforced via Spring Security configuration in `SecurityConfig.java`.

 ### Data Model